dangulosanchez/javascript-challenge/README.md

 * Define types for People data that is received from external API
 * Create cache hooks to ensure that data is loaded efficiently
 ## Cache
 There are two JavaScript objects initialized and used for the cache.
 These are simply two objects that use key-value pairs to efficiently retrieve data.
-One is needed for the results of the fetches, and the other one is needed for the fetches themselves, providing real-time information about its loading state.
+* dataCache maps each URL to its fetched JSON result.
+Tch url to his allows for quick retreival after the initial fetch.
+* promiseCache maps each URL to the promise besing used for its fetch.
+This allows for multiple components that may depend on it to utilize the same network request.
 ## Future Development
 In order for us to acheive a higher level of code standards and best practices, we should implement the following:
 * Unit testing for our cache functions, specifically to try edge cases